-Enterprise resource planning (ERP) is a business management software for companies that collect, store, manage and interpret data from a host of different business activities typically across their wide spread supply chain.
-Enterprise Resource Planning’s are typically used help extend visibility to organisational processes that involve inventory management, inventory purchasing, product planning, production run or service delivery, customer relationship management and logistics management.
+Enterprise Resource Planning (ERP) software is a business management software for companies that collect, store, manage and interpret data from a host of different business activities typically across their wide spread supply chain.
+ERPs extend visibility to organizational processes that involve inventory management, inventory purchasing, product planning, production run or service delivery, customer relationship management and logistics management.

 The right software solution can undoubtedly improve your business operations, however, one dilemma many companies face is to choose what is the right approach for their business; to add-on to their Enterprise Resource Planning or replace it entirely.

 Is it better to add-on to your current system by purchasing third party solutions or is it better to replace the whole ERP system with a new, including more advanced inventory management functionality?

 Changing your enterprise resource planning ystem is often equated to open-heart surgery as it is a project you do not undertake lightly and one that likely impacts nearly every staff member in your organization.
 Not too mention the cost implications of overhauling such a complex project to the enterprise.